-The thing with the guaranteed plan is that, even though it allows people with health problems to get life insurance, it actually has a period of time that is called ‘waiting period’.
+The thing with the guaranteed plan is that, even though it allows people with health problems to get life insurance, it actually has a period of time that is called the ‘waiting period’.

 If the policy owner passes away during this waiting period — which can be 2 or 3 years after they sign the contract —, their beneficiaries will not receive the policy’s death insurance.
 Instead, the beneficiaries will only receive the amount that was paid in premiums during the waiting period plus interest.

 To know more options and details, consider reading this guide on life insurance for dummies.